idormenco/JohnnyCash/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network. johnnycash Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the johnnycash Core software, see [http://faithco.in](http://faithco.in).

 License
 -------